The Gospel is a message of freedom. We’re talking about that in our daily Devotional today, January 10.

-As we know, in those days leprosy was a very dangerous disease because it was fatal, easily contagious and there was no cure.
-Therefore, the means of protection were very cruel.
+In those days, leprosy was a hazardous disease because it was fatal, easily contagious, and had no cure.
+Therefore, the means of protection were ruthless.

 To avoid infecting others, a person with leprosy would have to leave home and live alone in the fields outside the city.
-They had to keep 131 feet away from people.
+In addition, they had to keep 131 feet away from people.
 When a leper saw a person approaching, he had to shout “I am unclean” to warn the passer-by not to come near.

 Faith is Stronger than Fear